ignacykasperowicz/code-challenges/bob-bot/README.md

 * He answers 'Whatever.' to anything else.
 * Write tests to asset the above is working correctly.

-*Do not use “if”, “unless” or “case” in your code.*
+*Do not use “if”, “unless” or “case” in your response code.*

 Coffeescript / Backbone.js
 ===